jtroo/rust-spa-auth/README.md

 `error.rs`.
 As long as the server framework used is async capable, the auth code should be a decent starting point for use with other server frameworks.

-Since the webserver uses Warp, the code uses on the tokio runtime.
+Since the webserver uses Warp, the code uses the tokio runtime.
 Apart from the Warp related code, the `auth` module has a few instances where it is reliant on tokio.
 These are pretty minimal so it should be simple to adapt for webservers with another runtime, e.g. [Tide](https://crates.io/crates/tide).